-DIY Microphone Isolation Shield – 3 Steps To Create Your Shield!
+DIY Microphone Isolation Shield

 Hardly anybody has big enough pockets to afford a completely enclosed isolation booth.
 The one with full protection of acoustic foam to do a vocal recording.
-Some don’t even have a place for a vocal booth in our house or condo.
+Some don’t even have a place for a vocal booth in their house or condo.
 There are many low-cost and simple concepts for creating your personal DIY vocal booth or portable vocal booth.
 This is without a doubt one of the ideas we got here up with.

 First, get a high-quality microphone.
 The next easiest factor we could do was to have some type of audio isolation barrier around the microphone.
 We researched many podcast producers and different vocal experts to see what easy options we may discover.